 3. Encourage discussion on a set of principles, akin to the Mitchell Principles of democracy and Non Violence that might be applicable across Afghanistan.

 4. Explore the development of these principles of democracy and non-violence through transitional justice systems and devising a strategy for each of the participant organisations to advance them within their respective constituencies.

 5. Gain a better understanding of how Northern Ireland is dealing with the legacy of the past in order to influence how Afghans move forward.

-The Causeway Institute recognises the challenges that lie ahead in Afghanistan and we look forward to having the opportunity to share our experience of peace-building and conflict resolution with political leaders in that country.
+The Causeway Initiative recognises the challenges that lie ahead in Afghanistan and we look forward to having the opportunity to share our experience of peace-building and conflict resolution with political leaders in that country.
 The settlement we have reached in Northern Ireland is not necessarily a template for a resolution of the many problems in Afghanistan.
 However, we believe that there are key principles and lessons that can be drawn from our experience that will be of significant benefit to the Afghan people.